Prepare a hull for the win!

 Sailboat hull preparation

-One of the secrets of gliding: limit the number of through-hulls by favoring, as here, speedo/sounder combinations and integrate them into the flange by dishing out the hull.
-Remember to remove the probes or mask them before applying the paint.
+One of the secrets of gliding: limit the number of through-hulls, preferring speedo/sounder combinations, as shown here, and integrate them into the flange by lowering the hull.
+Don't forget to remove or conceal probes before painting.

 Préparation de carène de voilier